edoktay/rqipcgtlsmp/README.md

 # rqipcgtlsmp
 MATLAB codes for performing RQI-PCGTLS-MP algorithm for solving total least squares problems.

-This code can be used to reproduce the experiments in
+This code can be used to reproduce the experiments in Mixed Precision Rayleigh Quotient Iteration for Total Least Squares Problems (http://arxiv.org/abs/2305.19028)

 ## Included MATLAB files